 Students are also required to have experience in experimental physics.
 This requirement may be satisfied by taking the course Experimental Physics, PHYS-GA 2075.
 Alternatively, a student may conduct an independent experimental project under physics faculty supervision.

-Course Requirements Beyond the Core: A student is required to take at least six courses beyond the core level (not including reading and research courses or Practicum in the Teaching of Physics, PHYS-GA 2090) in the Department of Physics.
+Course Requirements Beyond the Core: A student is required to take at least four courses beyond the core level (not including reading and research courses or Practicum in the Teaching of Physics, PHYS-GA 2090) in the Department of Physics.
 At least two of these courses must be outside the student’s research area.

 Formation of a Core Thesis Committee: By the beginning of May of the student’s second year, the student is expected to have arranged for thesis supervision with a member of the physics faculty.
 A four-person core thesis committee, chaired by the thesis adviser, is set up at this time.
 The membership of the thesis committee is proposed by the adviser in consultation with the student and must be approved in writing by the director of graduate studies to ensure breadth and level of expertise.
 At the time of its formation, the thesis committee meets with the student and discusses the student’s course of study, preliminary research plans, and the timing and scope of the oral qualifying examination (see below).
 The committee conducts an annual review of the student’s progress, normally in January.